asdfghj1237890/chrome2nas-m3u8/README.md

 [![Chrome Extension](https://img.shields.io/badge/Chrome-Extension-red.svg)](https://developer.chrome.com/docs/extensions/)
 [![Release](https://img.shields.io/github/v/release/asdfghj1237890/chrome2nas-m3u8)](https://github.com/asdfghj1237890/chrome2nas-m3u8/releases/latest)

-> Seamlessly capture m3u8 video streams from Chrome and download them to your NAS
+> Seamlessly capture M3U8 and MP4 video streams from Chrome and download them to your NAS

 ## Overview

 This system enables you to:
-1. 🔍 Detect m3u8 video stream URLs in Chrome
+1. 🔍 Detect M3U8 and MP4 video URLs in Chrome
 2. 📤 Send URLs to your NAS with one click
 3. ⬇️ Automatically download and convert to MP4
 4. 💾 Store videos on your NAS storage